Cloud API Services Platform

 The default routine encryption key value cannot be modified.
 If you have already logged on to a project, Talend allows you to rotate an encryption key by adding a new version of the key in the encryption key configuration file.

-Note that the new version of the system encryption key will take effect for a Job only after you modify and save the Job.
+The new version of the system encryption key takes effect for a Job only after you modify and save the Job.

 About this task